riverscn/build-openwrt-firmware/README.md

 * Enable IPv6 compatibility by default.
 * Enable Flow Offloading and Full Cone NAT by default.
 * Enable WiFi by default.
 You can turn it off to achieve lower temperature.
-* You can fork this repo and make your own configs.
+* You can fork this repo and make your own [package config](https://github.com/riverscn/openwrt-sbcbox-firmware/blob/main/configs/custom.seed).
 It's very easy.

 # Pre-installed packages